Congress

 This week, six proud South Dakotans began military training at their respective service academies.
 These young men are some of the most motivated and determined I've had the honor of nominating to the academies. |

 Washington, D.C. –Today, U.S. Representative Dusty Johnson (R-S.D.) announced six South Dakotans have accepted Service Academy appointments.
 They will begin military training at their respective schools at the end of June.
+The Congressman nominated each student in December 2022; they received appointment offers between December 2022 and May 2023.

 Washington, D.C. – U.S. Representative Dusty Johnson (R-S.D.) is seeking internship applications for the fall in his Washington, D.C., Rapid City, Aberdeen, and Sioux Falls offices.